fewebahr/t9/README.md

 ## TODO

 * Support lets-encrypt?
+* Use false in-memory piping between GRPC client and server
 * Add cache-control/expires headers
+* Use new go errors
-* Unit tests with mocks
+* Unit tests
+* Consider adopting zap for faster logging
+* Update to use native go binary asset embedding
 * Update frontend to use vanilla js instead of jquery and semantic
 * Support Brotli (once there is native, pure-go support)